aishaz4568-sudo/web-automation-project/README.md

 - Upload file (if applicable)
 - Submit form
 - Verify success message

+###📝 Logging

+This project uses Log4j2 for logging.
+Log4j2 is a Java-based logging framework that helps track events during test execution.
+It provides different logging levels such as:
+INFO – Successful steps execution
+WARN – Element present but not interactable
+ERROR – Element not found or test failure

 ## ⏳ Synchronization Used
 - Explicit Wait (WebDriverWait)